npat-efault/picocom/README.md

 and provides a less complex and safer (though certainly less feature-rich) interface.

-*picocom* runs and has, mostly, been tested on Linux.
+*picocom* runs and is, primarily, tested on Linux.
 With no, or with minor, modifications it will run (and most of its features will work) on any Unix-like system with a reasonably POSIX-compatible termios(3) interface.
 Patches to support idiosyncrasies of specific Unix-like